Observational constraints on the origin of the elements. X. Combining NLTE and machine learning for chemical diagnostics of 4 million stars in the 4MIDABLE-HR survey: Data and Method

 \subsection{Stellar sample}

-Our calibration stars were selected from a sample of benchmark stars \citep{Heiter2015b}, and we also included spectra of nearby bright stars from our previous studies in \citet{Fuhrmann1993, Fuhrmann1998, Gehren2004, Gehren2006, Bergemann2008}, totaling 121 individual spectra.
-The coverage of the stellar parameters is plotted in Fig. \ref{fig:hr_dia}, and covers the FGK-space in the ranges $3680 \leq \teff / \textrm{K} \leq 6900$, $0.5 \leq \logg \leq 4.7$ and $-3.36 \leq \textrm{[Fe/H]} / \textrm{dex} \leq 0.26$.
-Our calibration sample consists of 32 main-sequence, 48 subgiants and 41 are red giants.
+Our calibration stars were selected from a sample of benchmark stars \citep{Heiter2015b}, and we also included spectra of nearby bright stars from our previous studies in \citet{Fuhrmann1993, Fuhrmann1998, Gehren2004, Gehren2006, Bergemann2008}, totalling 121 individual spectra \ns{for 84 stars}.
+The coverage of the stellar parameters is plotted in Fig. \ref{fig:hr_dia}, and covers the FGK\ns{M}-space in the ranges \ns{$3700 \lesssim \teff / \textrm{K} \lesssim 6900$, $0.8 \lesssim \logg \lesssim 5.0$ and $-3.35 \lesssim \textrm{[Fe/H]} \lesssim 0.34$.
+Our calibration sample consists of 48 main-sequence stars, 19 subgiants, and 17 red giants}.
 The observed spectra for the benchmark stars were taken from \citep{BlancoCuaresma2014} and they include high-resolution HARPS, NARVAL and UVES spectra, taken at an SNR of typically better than 200 per \AA.
 The wavelength coverage varies, and for the purpose of this work, we trimmed it to the 4MOST-HR windows.
-The rest of the sample was taken using FOCES, and the spectra have $R \approx 40\,000$, typically an SNR of at least 200 per \AA, and a wavelength range of 4500 to 6850 \AA (with a few spectra extending from 3930 to 7450 \AA).
+The rest of the sample was taken using FOCES, and the spectra have $R \approx 40\,000$, typically an SNR of at least 200 per \AA, and a wavelength range of 4500 to 6850 \AA~(with a few spectra extending from 3930 to 7450 \AA). \ns{Some of our spectra do not cover the blue 4MOST-HR window.}

 We degraded the spectra to a resolution of $R \approx 20000$ using a simple FFT convolution.
-It is important to note that the actual 4MOST spectra are expected to have a resolution that varies with wavelength (from 18000 to 21000 \citep{deJong2019}).
+It is important to note that the actual 4MOST spectra are expected to have a resolution that varies with wavelength \ns{\citep[from $18\,000$ in the shorter-wavelength regime to $21\,000$ in the longer-wavelength regime for each spectral windows, see][]{deJong2019, Walcher2019}}\footnote{See also \url{www.4most.eu}}.
 Thus, we compared all derived Payne abundances with the ones fitted using TSFitPy.
 This is the only reliable way to do a self-consistent analysis and to showcase the capabilities of the NLTE ANN itself, without differences coming from using distinct spectra, model atmospheres, atomic data, spectra resolution etc., if compared to the literature values.